My Favourite Video Game Soundtracks - Part 7

-'To The Next World' is a beautifully poignant song by Schachner that uses bells, strings, and synthesizers to create melodic and chordal passages that ebb and flow, creating satisfying changes and dissonant movements.
-There is a moment in the progression that reminds me of Nina Simone's 'Sinnerman' and I really enjoy listening out for it.
+'To The Next World' is a beautifully poignant song by Schachner that uses bells, strings, and synthesisers to create melodic and chordal passages that ebb and flow, creating satisfying changes and dissonant movements.
+There is a moment in the progression that reminds me of Nina Simone's 'Sinnerman' and I enjoy listening out for it.

 'Son Of Fjord' is a progressive wonder.
 Jesper Kyd starts by creating depth with echoes of distorted vocals, strings, and pipes.
 Then he brings in the percussion gradually and the instruments to the foreground, increasing the volume as they come.
 A full minute later, the strings and vocals play the melody.
 It's a great introduction to a strong song.
 The texture begins to move away towards the end of the song leaving only percussion and dark vocal echoes; a fantastic four minutes of music.

 'New People, Old Empires' is another great example of Schachner's ability to blend different motivic melodies and ideas.
 The song starts with effected vocals that create a medieval tone with added dissonance.
-This then changes to lute and echoed strings, moving the vocals to the background.
+This then changes to the lute and echoed strings, moving the vocals to the background.
 In come the classic bells briefly here and there, and more synths, vocals, and pipes are added to the texture.
 The song ends with those same vocals from the start, this time with synth bass beneath and female vocals over the top, creating a richness to the tone palette.
 Then, three minutes later, it's all over.
 As I said, truly great music writing.

 This progressive style of Schachner's music writing is heard again in 'Knowledge Of The Birds'.
-Faster paced than some of these other tracks I favour but it has a celtic feel to the way the lute and strings are used that I really like.
+It's faster-paced than some of these other tracks I favour but it has a Celtic feel to the way the lute and strings are used that I really like.
 There's a melodic pattern that is used throughout with counter-melodies and percussive textures interspersed here and there, with a 'gated' effect on the strings too.
 The fast tempo is further emphasised halfway through when the harmonics are added and more percussive layers fade in.
 It never truly reaches a climax though and is cut short at the end, which I think is a good touch as it takes you by surprise.

 'Ezio's Family - Ascending To Valhalla', the last song of the score, features vocals from Einar Selvik and is written by Jesper Kyd, which seems like a satisfying (and long-winded perhaps) circle.
 We've had so many different versions of this song over the years in these video games but it's nice to hear Kyd, who wrote the original and made it famous in the first place, produce it again.
-This is a version that takes the classic motif and adds all the instruments, vocals, and synthesizers used for the soundtrack to create a reflective and ethereal song fit for both the viking hall of the afterlife and as an ending to the video game.
+This is a version that takes the classic motif and adds all the instruments, vocals, and synthesisers used for the soundtrack to create a reflective and ethereal song fit for both the Viking Hall of the afterlife and as an ending to the video game.

-THAT'S A LONG LIST
+THAT'S A LONG LIST OF SONGS

-In conclusion, one can tell, just by counting the amount of paragraphs, that I have a lot of favourites from this soundtrack.
+In conclusion, one can tell, just by counting the number of paragraphs, that I have a lot of favourites from this soundtrack.
 It is perhaps the strongest I've heard so far and, with time, may shift Origins and Unity from their pedestals at the top.
 There are quite a few other tracks from the album that are great and it's worth listening to them all.
 As always, you can find these on most streaming platforms to listen to (I tend to favour YouTube).